xiaoiver/infinite-canvas-tutorial/README.md

 -   What's TextMetrics and how to get it in server and browser side
 -   What's shaping?
 Implement letterSpacing and kerning
+-   Paragraph layout
+    -   Auto wordbreak
--   Paragraph layout, wordbreak, BiDi and cluster
+    -   BiDi
+    -   Handle clusters
+    -   Support text-align
 -   How to generate SDF atlas and use it to draw
--   How to use MSDF to improve text rendering quality
+-   How to use ESDT and MSDF to improve text rendering quality
+-   How to draw bitmap font
--   How to handle emoji
+-   How to draw emoji

 <img src="./screenshots/lesson15.png" width="300" alt="Lesson 15 - text">